Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 the rules of Georgia tax deed sales

-Anytime during the year, a one year period from the time of purchase, the property owner can return, come forward, and pay whatever you paid at the auction.
-That means you get back all your money.
+Anytime during the year, a one year period from the time of purchase, the property owner who has the right of redemption can return, come forward, and pay the redemption price which is whatever the tax sale purchaser paid at the auction plus a penalty.
+That means the tax sale purchaser receives back all of their money, plus what’s called a penalty return of 20%.

+If you buy a redeemable deed at an auction in Georgia and they come in the next day and pay you, you’ll get back all your money plus 20%.
 If they come in on day 180, six months later, and pay, you’re going to get all your money back plus 20%.
 All the way up to day 365, you will make 20%.

-After day 365, well, you can do a lot of things.
+After day 365, you can do a lot of things.
 You could actually take over the property.

 This has been in place for over 200 years.
 If you don’t understand the rules, well, be patient.
 Don’t jump the gun, learn what this is.
 Get the auction rules.